Last Modified: 18 Aug 2015

 The Amalfi peninsula is a land of rocky coasts, cliff-top vistas, azure seas and bright blue skies.

-Your leader will take you for a half-day walk along the narrow trails, which, until quite recently, were followed by mules and donkeys as they traversed the dramatic landscape.
-The trails are steep and have many stairs, but the views are breathtaking and amply repay you for the effort!
-You'll see forests, ancient buildings, olive groves, vineyards and villages.
+Your leader will take you for a half-day walk along the narrow trail of the famous Sentiero Degli Dei (the Walk of the Gods), which, until quite recently, was followed by mules and donkeys as they traversed the dramatic landscape.
+The trail is steep and has many stairs, but the views are breathtaking and amply repay you for the effort!
+You'll see forests, ancient buildings, olive groves, vineyards, villages and the dramatic coastline.

 There are no activities planned for the final day and you are able to depart the accommodation at any time.